MultiQC/MultiQC/docs/core/getting_started/config.md

 ## Sample name cleaning

 MultiQC typically generates sample names by taking the input or log file name, and 'cleaning' it.

+### Cleaning extensions

 To do this, it uses the `fn_clean_exts` settings and looks for any matches.
 If it finds any matches, everything to the right is removed.

-For example, consider the following config:
+:::info{title=Example}

 ```yaml
 fn_clean_exts: